x

 Power BI Premium per user User-based

-Power BI Premium per capacity Capacity based
+Power BI Premium per capacity (P-Type – Retired and migrated to F-type) & EM type (organizational embedding) Capacity based

-Power BI Embedded Capacity based
+Power BI Embedded (A-type) Capacity based

 In addition to this, there is also Microsoft fabric, which along with the pricing of these types we’ll talk a little bit later, so bear with us till then.